 With a medical degree from the New University of Lisbon and specialization in Internal Medicine, has an extensive academic background, including a Master in HIV/AIDS and a PhD in Management from the University of Cambridge.
 He also pursued a Master in Law at the Portuguese Catholic University.

-Professionally, Martins was President of SPMS
+Professionally, Martins was President of SPMS,

 With a medical degree from the New University of Lisbon and specialization in Internal Medicine, has an extensive academic background, including a Master in HIV/AIDS and a PhD in Management from the University of Cambridge.
 He also pursued a Master in Law at the Portuguese Catholic University.